open-telemetry/opentelemetry.io/content/en/blog/2024/prometheus-compatibility-survey/index.md

 ### Correlation between Unit and Delimiter Preferences

-Not surprisingly, preferences generally split into two groups: Those that prefer the OpenTelemetry conventions, and want to preserve them, and those that prefer the Prometheus conventions, and want to align with them.
+Preferences generally split into two groups: Those that want to preserve the original OpenTelemetry metric names, including dots, and without a unit suffix, and those that prefer changing the name to match Prometheus conventions.
 71% of respondents who want to require units in metric names want to also want to change dots to underscores.
 77% of respondents who don't want units in metric names prefer dots in metric names.

 ### Group Differences

-The best predictors of a preference for the Prometheus conventions (units required in the name, and changing dots to underscores) were having a role of SRE, and being an expert with the Prometheus server configuration.
+The best predictors of a preference for units required in the name and changing dots to underscores were having a role of SRE, and being an expert with the Prometheus server configuration.
 For example, 88% of SRE respondents preferred translating dots to underscores.

-The best predictors of a preference for keeping the OpenTelemetry conventions (no units in the name, and preserving dots) were having the role of developer, and being an expert with OpenTelemetry libraries.
+The best predictors of a preference for preserving the OpenTelemetry name with dots, and without units were having the role of developer, and being an expert with OpenTelemetry libraries.
 For example, 74% of developers preferred not having units in metric names.

 ## Other feedback